chaosmail/caffejs/README.md

 ### Navigation through the Network

-CaffeJS implements the layers as a flexible graph structure (with dependencies) like Caffe.
+Unlike ConvNetJS, CaffeJS implements the network structure as a directed acyclic graph like Caffe.
+This means it can handle flexible graph traversal, parallel layers and layer dependencies out of the box.
 To iterate through the layers, please use the `CaffeModel.layerIterator()` method.

 ```js
 model.layerIterator(function(layer, i, parents){